adefiqri12/ironwarden/README.md

 It is your responsibility to regularly back up your data to prevent loss in case of software failure or other unforeseen circumstances.

 By using this program, you acknowledge that you have read and understood this warning and disclaimer.

+### TROUBLESHOOTING

+IRONWARDEN is actively in development.
+If you find a bug, have a question or want to request a new feature, please [open an issue](https://github.com/adefiqri12/ironwarden/issues) and we will address it as soon as possible.

+You can also propose changes via a Pull Request: fork the repository, make your changes, and send us a Pull Request.
+We'll review it shortly.

 ---